tmetsch/pytkgen/README.md

   * entry(name) - Returns the text of an 'Entry' widget.

+  * notebook(notebook, 'tab.json', name='Tab 1') - Adds a tab to a tkk Notebook
+    widget which is itself defined by a JSON file.

+  * item = gui.treeview(treeview, 'item', ['foo', 'bar']) - Adds an entry to a
+    Treeview widget and returns it.

   * create_menu({'Help':open_help_dialog}) - Create a new menu entry in the Tk root's menu.